XL2248/CPCC/BMELD_data/README.md

-# BMELD comes from [3], which can be directly downloaded and utilized.

 This file contains the train, dev, and test sets of the BMELD corpus

-It is based on the MELD corpus[1] which includes monolingual (i.e. English) dialogs.
+It is based on the MELD [corpus[1]](https://github.com/declare-lab/MELD) which includes monolingual (i.e. English) dialogs.
 Each line includes:

   Sr No.	Serial numbers of the utterances mainly for referencing the utterances in case of different versions or multiple copies with different subsets
   **Utterance**	Individual utterances from EmotionLines as a string.